-We are interested in making good-fitting comfortable stylish clothing with a timeless character using high quality natural fabrics.
-Clothes can’t last forever but they can mean so much more and last a long time when treated well, truly enjoyed and valued for their use.
-That is the spirit of good design and quality production, and in nurturing relationships with the things we own creates a genuine sensibility in the sustainable consumption of goods.
+We are invested in making good-fitting, comfortable clothing with a timeless character using high quality natural fibre fabrics.
+Our clothes are made with meaning and intention - to be treated well, truly enjoyed and valued for their use.
+This spirit of good design and quality production is imbued in every part of crafting these clothes.

 When caring for the things you own, consult provided washing or care instructions.
 Keeping your things in good repair, necessary laundering and good storage is part of the caring process and allows you to enjoy the things you have for a longer time.

 Here are the basic care guidelines for the fabrics we use.

 These are strong, breathable, long-wearing and comfortable textiles.
 Wash in cool water with mild detergent (avoid harsh cleaners), hang in the shade to dry, iron on warm/hot steam heat setting as required, store clean and mended.

 Cotton / Wool / Linen / Tencel / Silk blends